GCSE: Progression

-GCSEs, BTECs or other Level 2 qualifications are generally required in order to pursue Level 3 qualifications such as A-Levels or BTEC (Business and Technology Education Council) beyond the age of 16.
-The requirement of 5 or more A*–C or 9–4 grades, including English and mathematics, is often a requirement for post-16 qualifications in sixth form colleges, further education colleges and institutes of technology after leaving secondary school.
-Where the subject taken post-16 has also been taken at GCSE, it is often required that the student achieved a grade C, 4, or 5 as a minimum at GCSE.
+GCSEs and other Level 2 qualifications are generally required in order to pursue Level 3 qualifications, such as A-Levels or BTEC (Business and Technology Education Council) beyond the age of 16.

+The requirement of 5 or more 9–4 grades, including English, Mathematics and Science is often a requirement for post-16 qualifications in sixth form colleges and further education colleges after leaving secondary school.

-Most universities, in addition to their post-16 requirements, seek that their candidates have grades of C or 4 or higher in GCSE English and mathematics.
-Many of those who achieve below this standard will later retake GCSE English and mathematics to improve their grade.
+Most universities, in addition to their post-16 requirements, seek that their candidates have grades of 4 or higher in GCSE English, Mathematics and Science.
+Many of those who achieve below this standard will later retake GCSEs to improve their grade and results.
 The November examination series exists for this purpose, to allow a faster path to gain these grades than waiting until the following summer's main series.
-Leading universities often take into account performance at GCSE level, sometimes expecting applicants to have a high proportion of A and A* grades.
+Leading universities often take into account performance at GCSE level, sometimes expecting applicants to have a high proportion of top grades.